Midwives: Benefits of Having a Midwife

 What are the benefits of using a midwife?

-One of the main reasons that women elect to use a midwife is to experience childbirth as naturally as possible.
-Available options is another benefit associated with having a midwife.
-Midwives often offer payment plans, sliding fees, and are willing to accept most insurance plans including Medicaid.
+One of the main reasons women decide to use a midwife is to experience childbirth as naturally as possible.
+An additional benefit of having a midwife is their various payment options.
+Midwives often offer payment plans and sliding fees, and are willing to accept most insurance plans including Medicaid.

 What are the concerns related to using a midwife?

-Low risk pregnancies make up 60 to 80% of all pregnancies.
-This means that between 20 to 40% of pregnancies could have potential complications.
-There are times when either the mother or the baby will require medical interventions that are outside the scope of services offered by a midwife.
+There are cases in which either the mother or the baby will require medical interventions that are outside the scope of services offered by a midwife.

-If complications are anticipated, it is recommended that women elect a hospital setting with more convenient access to obstetricians, perinatologists, and other professionals trained to deal with complications affecting either the mother or baby.
+If a woman has a high-risk pregnancy and/or if complications are anticipated, it is recommended to choose a hospital setting with more convenient access to obstetricians, perinatologists, and other professionals trained to address complications affecting either the mother or baby.

 For more information on Midwives: